Brayden McNabb: International play

 McNabb first played at the junior international stage with Canada West at the World U17 Hockey Challenge in 2008.
 He won a gold medal with Team Canada at 2008 Ivan Hlinka Memorial Tournament, and later earned a roster spot for the 2009 IIHF World U18 Championships.

 McNabb was invited to take part in Canada's 2011 National Junior Team selection camp, however he failed to make the final roster.

 Personal life

 McNabb's younger brother Dean also plays hockey.
 He played for the Victoria Royals, Regina Pats and Winnipeg Ice of the Western Hockey League between 2017 and 2021.

+McNabb is married to wife Lelanie since 2021, and the couple has one son born in 2023.